leroythelegend/rough_idea_project_cars/README.md

 ```

 Decoder_F32 is a Decoder that decodes a Float 32bit element such as a "f32   sBestLapTime;"
-Position is the position of the current element in the packet and may get incremeneted to the next packet e.g. for f32 we would increment by 4 because 32/8 is 4, however if it was a bit wise operation say MS 3bit it would not increment the value because the next decoder may need the LS 3bit.
+Position is the position of the current element in the packet and may get incremented to the next packet e.g. for f32 we would increment by 4 because 32/8 is 4, however if it was a bit wise operation say MS 3bit it would not increment the value because the next decoder may need the LS 3bit.
 Anyway this is done under the covers in the Decoder and the Decoder_Composite.

 ### Decoder_Compiste